Thank You to our Sponsor:

 - Support legislation, regulations and government agency actions that give full consideration to the rights of private property owners.

-POLICY OBJECTIVE: Promote a strong education system that meets the needs of business for an educated and highly skilled workforce.
+EDUCATION & WORKFORCE DEVELOPMENTPOLICY OBJECTIVE: Promote a strong education system that meets the needs of business for an educated and highly skilled workforce.
+POSITIONS:

 - Support the offering and expansion of new technology throughout the educational system.

 - Support a strong education system at all levels with statewide, globally competitive academic and performance-based standards emphasizing English language capability, rigorous academic coursework, and practical workplace skills.

 - Support locally determined priorities and implementation for attaining statewide academic standards.

 - Support cooperative action among educators, the business community, parents, and community organizations as to education goals and priorities.

 - Support placing education and educational facilities as a high-level state funding priority.

 - Support higher educational systems maintaining a strong balance between applied learning, research capability and theory.

 - Support the offering of foreign language education, music, and arts throughout the educational system.